 While there may seem like an overwhelming number of options, the good news is that there are a lot of instructional videos and support forums online that can help you.

-So, do further research if you can’t make a decision based solely off of this guide.
+So, do further research if you can’t make a decision based solely on this guide.

 BitcoinTalk is a good place to start, or you could ask me!
 If you’ve got any questions, feel free to leave a comment and I’ll get back to you as soon as possible.